 You’ll need to replace your timing belt and the damaged components to get your vehicle running properly again.
 This might involve replacing components like the intake and exhaust valves, cylinder head, camshaft, or even the engine block in serious cases.

-Overall, having a broken timing belt essentially means that your engine is crippled.
+Overall, having a broken timing belt essentially means that your vehicle is crippled.
 You can avoid this catastrophic issue by following the manufacturer’s recommended replacement interval and looking out for timing belt-related issues.

 Any information provided on this Website is for informational purposes only and is not intended to replace consultation with a professional mechanic.
 The accuracy and timeliness of the information may change from the time of publication.